-Th Board of Directors recommends you vote For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line FO below. the following: 1.
+The Board of Directors recommends you vote For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line FOR below. the following: I 1.
 Election of Directors Nominees 01.
 David K. Floyd 02.
-Janice E. Stipp Th Board of Directors recommends you vote FOR proposa als 2, 3, 4, 5 and 6.
-For Against Abstain 2.
-Amendment to the Certificate of Incorporation to declassify t he Board d of Directors.
-3. Amendment to the Certificate of Incorporation to increase the \$.01 par value per share, from 45,000,000 to 90,000,000. e numbe r of authorized shares of co mmon stock, 4.
-Approval of the 2019 Omnibus Incentive Plan.
-5. Advisory (non-binding) vote to approve the compensation of t the name ed executive of fficers of NN Inc. 6.
-Advisory vote to ratify the selection of PRICEWATERHOUSECOOPERS LLP as registered independent public accounting firm.
-TE: In their discretion, the proxies are authorized to vote on s meeting or any adjournment thereof. uch oth er business as may properly come before gua ase sign exactly as name appears hereon.
-Joint owners shou rdian, please give full title as such.
-If a corporation, please si ase sign in partnership name by authorized person. Γ 1 5 Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Janice E. Stipp The Board of Directors recommends you vote FOR proposals 2, 3, 4, 5 and 6.
+Against Abstain 2.
+Amendment to the Certificate of Incorporation to declassify the ne Board of Directors.
+Amendment to the Certificate of Incorporation to increase the number of authorized shares of common stock, \$.01 par value per share, from 45,000,000 to 90,000,000.
+4. Approval of the 2019 Omnibus Incentive Plan.
+5. Advisory (non-binding) vote to approve the compensation of the named executive officers of NN, Inc. Advisory vote to ratify the selection of PRICEWATERHOUSECOOPERS LLP as registered independent public accounting firm.
+NOTE: In their discretion, the proxies are authorized to vote on s the meeting or any adjournment thereof. such othe er business as s may proper ly come before Please sign exactly as name appears hereon.
+Joint owners should each sign.
+When signing as an attorney, executor, administrator, trustee or guardian, please give full title as such.
+If a corporation, please sign in full corporate name by President or other authorized officer.
+If a partnership, please sign in partnership name by authorized person. Г 1 Signature [PLEASE SIGN WITHIN BOX] Date Sid anature (Joint Owners) Date